 3. DO YOU KNOW IF THE CLINIC HAS A DOCTOR ON STAFF OR IF THE PROCEDURE IS PERFORMED BY MEDICAL PERSONNEL?

-If you live in or near North Charleston and are trying to obtain an abortion, state laws require a doctor to perform a surgical abortion.
+If you live in or near Orangeburg, South Carolina, and are trying to obtain an abortion, state laws require a doctor to perform a surgical abortion.
 Learn more about your legal rights and how clinics are regulated. checkmyclinic.org

 4. HAVE YOU BEEN TESTED RECENTLY FOR STDS/STIS?